e-c-k-e-r/vall-e/docs/models.md

 This folder contains specific attention mechanisms.

 Currently, only `fused.py` is provided, which implements fused attention through Triton.

 Attributions are noted at the top of the respective file(s).

-### `models/arch/mamba_vasqu`

-This folder contains an implementation of Mamba2 as a HuggingFace-compatible model, and not requiring Triton.

-Attributions are noted at the top of the respective file(s).

-### `models/arch/retnet_syncdoth`

-This folder contains scripts to modify modules within a RetNet model.

-Attributions are noted at the top of the respective file(s).